-Either way, getting a degree is a way to open the mind and tap into a sense of intellectual curiosity in an environment conducive to rigorous and serious academic exploration.
+Either way, getting a degree is a way to open your mind and tap into a sense of intellectual curiosity in an environment conducive to rigorous and serious academic exploration.

 One of the most practical arguments for going to college is to improve your earning potential.
-The Association of Public and Land-Grant Universities reviewed the impact a college degree could have on someone’s earning potential and found that millennials with a high school diploma earned just 62% of what their counterparts with a college degree earned..
-And while actually achieving that college degree may cost a pretty penny, a majority of college graduates believe it was worth it.
+The Association of Public and Land-Grant Universities reviewed the impact a college degree could have on someone’s earning potential and found that millennials with a high school diploma earned just 62% of what their counterparts with a college degree earned.
+And while actually achieving that college degree may cost a lot, a majority of college graduates believe it was worth it.

 Like any investment, there has to be money put in up front, unless you get a full scholarship or a college loan.
 Ideally, that upfront investment of time and money will pay off in the long run.

 Open Up Potential Career Paths

 While a college degree may have been a way to stand out from the crowd in the past, today it’s proving to be a prerequisite for most jobs.
 Research suggests that people with a Bachelor’s degree earn roughly 75% more than those with just a high school diploma, and that, generally, the higher the level of educational attainment, the larger the payoff.

 While going to college can be a highly rewarding experience in itself, it can be wise to consider possible career paths while selecting courses and deciding on a major.
 However, there is nothing wrong with getting a liberal arts education.
 Employers may not necessarily be looking for a specific specialization when hiring, but often may appreciate someone with a well-rounded academic background.